helrond/clbsj.org/_posts/2024-02-01-into-the-wilderness-a-contemplative-retreat.md

 **Planning Committee:** Sr. Sharifa Vernice Meytung, Rev. Betsy Simpson, Rev. Dr. Dong Hyeon Jeong, Amy Dalton

-**Image:** "The Mind of Christ (temptation story)" by Frank Wesley (1923-2002) from Art in the Christian Tradition, a project of the Vanderbilt Divinity Library, Nashville, TN. https://diglib.library.vanderbilt.edu/act-imagelink.pl?RC=59167 [retrieved February 1, 2024].
-Original source: Estate of Frank Wesley, http://www.frankwesleyart.com/main_page.htm.
+**Image:** "The Mind of Christ (temptation story)" by Frank Wesley (1923-2002) from Art in the Christian Tradition, a project of the Vanderbilt Divinity Library, Nashville, TN.